-Bank impersonation scams can also be incredibly convincing.
-Criminals can spoof caller IDs, making it look like they’re calling from the bank’s genuine telephone number.
-They can also create copycat emails that look almost identical to the genuine emails sent by the banks.
+These scams can be incredibly convincing.
+Fraudsters may spoof caller IDs, so it appears they are calling from the bank’s genuine number.
+They may also send copycat emails that look almost identical to legitimate bank communications.

-That’s why it’s important to learn about the warning signs of bank impersonation fraud – and what to do if you’re contacted.
+That is why it is important to understand the warning signs of bank impersonation fraud – and know what to do if someone contacts you unexpectedly.

-A fraudster usually calls the customer pretending to be from their bank, though they may use email or another contact method.
-It’s likely that they already know information about the customer, including their name and who they bank with, and may use this to convince them that the call is genuine.
-They could have got the customer’s information from a previous scam or phishing message, or have bought stolen personal data from the ‘dark web’.
+A fraudster will usually call a customer pretending to be from their bank, although they may also use email or other contact methods.
+They may already know personal information such as the customer's name and their bank, and use this to make the contact sound genuine.
+They may have obtained these details through a scam, a phishing message, or stolen personal data.

-Fraudsters may also try to take control of the account directly by asking customers to download screen sharing software (such as TeamViewer or AnyDesk).
-This would allow them to view or control the customer's device, making it easier to take control of the account.
+Fraudsters may also try to take direct control of an account by asking customers to download screen-sharing software (such as TeamViewer or AnyDesk).
+This would allow the fraudster to view or control the customer's device and gain access to their account.

 What you can do to protect yourself

-Be suspicious of unprompted contact from your bank.
-Banks will never call you out of the blue telling you to move your money to a safe account.
-Only criminals will do this.
+Be cautious of any unexpected contact claiming to be from your bank.
+A genuine bank will never call you out of the blue to tell you to move your money to a "safe account" or authorise refunds or 'cancellations' in your app.

-If someone contacts you unexpectedly to say that there has been suspicious activity on your account or that your account has been hacked, either end the call or delete the email without clicking on anything.
-Instead, contact your bank using a telephone number you’ve found on their website.
+If someone contacts you unexpectedly to report suspicious activity or say that your account has been hacked, end the call or delete the email without clicking anything.
+Then contact your bank using a number from their official website.

 Top tips:

-- Never give out your personal or account details to someone who has called you unexpectedly.
+- Never share your personal or account details with someone who contacts you unexpectedly.

-- Don’t assume that a call or email is genuine just because the contact already knows your personal information or account details.
-They may have accessed it illegally.
+- Do not assume a call or email is genuine just because the contact already knows your personal information.

 What Triodos Bank will never do

-We will never try to panic you, and we’ll NEVER do any of the following.
+We will never try to panic you, and we will NEVER do any of the following.

-- We’ll never ask you for security details like your Triodos Mobile Banking App passcode, digipass number, or digipass PIN.
-Never read out a One Time Passcode to someone over the phone.
+- Ask you for security details such as your Triodos Mobile Banking App passcode, digipass number, or digipass PIN.
+You should never read out a One Time Passcode to anyone over the phone.

-- We’ll never ask you to download any software onto your PC or mobile phone.
-If someone asks you to download screen sharing software, call the company back on their published telephone number.
+- Ask you to download software onto your computer or mobile phone.
+If someone does, hang up and contact us using our published telephone number.

-- We’ll never call you to tell you to log into internet banking or to make a payment to a “safe account”.
-If we believe your account to be under threat from fraud, we can block the account ourselves and do not need you to do anything from your end.
+- Call you and tell you to log into internet banking or to make a payment to a “safe account”.
+If we believe your account is at risk, we can block it ourselves.

-- We won’t ask you to click a link in an email or text message to our Internet Banking.
-You should access this yourself via our website or the Triodos App.
+- Ask you to click a link in an email or text message to access Internet Banking.
+You should always access this directly through our website or the Triodos App.

 If someone contacts you asking you to do any of the above, contact us immediately.